 According to NTU’s president, Subra Suresh, the joint venture stemmed from talks that lasted nearly two years between the university and Alibaba.
-He also pointed out Alibaba’s acknowledgment of NTU’s leadership role in various fields like artificial intelligence and data science.
+He also pointed out Alibaba’s acknowledgement of NTU’s leadership role in various fields like artificial intelligence and data science.

-Jeff Zhang revealed that the partnership with NTU makes up a portion of the research and development endeavors of the Internet giant’s DAMO academy, launched last October.
+Jeff Zhang revealed that the partnership with NTU makes up a portion of the research and development endeavors of the Internet giant’s DAMO Academy, launched last October.
 As a result.

 Alibaba will be funding the tie-up through the 15$ billion fund allocated for the DAMO academy programme.

 In his statement, he added that the company selected NTU in recognition of the university’s strong research background.

 In addition, Mr Zhang highlighted opportunities for NTU’s staff, faculty and students to participate in exchange programmes in Alibaba’s facilities.